 Provide alternate paths to your page.

-Visitors can be automatically switched from one URL to another, using webserver redirects, UBCMS 'vanity URLs' and redirect pages, or third-party URL shorteners.
+Visitors can be automatically switched from one URL to another, using server redirects, UBCMS 'vanity URLs' or redirect pages, or third-party URL shorteners.
 These solve problems from previously published links or help to promote a alternate path to your pages.

-Vanity URLs can handle many URLs that include a filename extension, such as:
+Vanity URLs can handle many URLs including a variety of filename extensions, if needed, such as:

 Do not include the file extension in the path of the Vanity URL.
 For the above examples, all would simply be "/content/www/home/academics" (no slash, no ".", no extension).